GarryZhuang/SIT223-Group-16/README.md

-# sit223-group16.github.io
+# SIT223 Group Assignment
-SIT223 Group Project
+This is a TeamMate Recruitment App we have created for the School of IT at Deakin University.